zerothstack/zeroth/docs/guide/controllers.md

 ---
 title: Controllers
 description: Take requests and shove them where they need to go.
-Throw the results somewhere.
+Send the results somewhere
 date: 2016-06-01
 collection: guide
 collectionSort: 1